PSoC Lab 04: Keyboard Interface and Calculator

 You will need to design a calculator that can perform addition, subtraction, multiplication, and division operations.
-The calculator uses a matrix keypad as input device, and display the result on the character LCD module as output device.
+The calculator uses a matrix keypad as an input device and displays the result on the character LCD module as an output device.

 Keypads are used in all types of devices, including cell phones, fax machines, microwaves, ovens, door locks, etc. There are practically everywhere.
 Tone of electronic devices use them for user input.

 In this section we will discuss logic and interface of a matrix keypad with microcontroller to reduce the number of port pins required to read a certain number of digital input.
 The same logic applies to any matric keypad.

 Typically, one digital input is connected to one port pin.
 When there are a lot of digital inputs that have to be read by microcontroller, it requires same number of port pins to read each input signal separately.
 It would not be feasible to allocate one pin for each of them, because these will occupy a lot of I/O pins. the main reason is that microcontrollers grow with the number of pins, and growth means more power, capabilities and most of all higher price.
 So in the end you can either get a cheap chip with little capabilities (that is what you need) but with few I/O pins, or a more powerful chip, which is mush more than you need.

 Therefore, a new interface technique will be needed to reduce number of required pins in this kind of situation.
 A easiest way to do that is to arrange inputs in matrix form, which divides I/O pins into two sections: the rows and the columns.
 For example, a 64-key keyboard would require 64 digital input port pins.
 With a matrix circuit, 16 I/O pins arranged in 8 rows and 8 columns can connect 64 keys — 8 output pins to drive rows and 8 input pins to read columns.

 What are the Key Matrices?